Cadene/tensorflow-model-zoo.torch/README.md

 ### PyTorch

-Currently on the way!
-On pytorch/vision maybe!
+Currently available in this repo only On pytorch/vision maybe!

 Models available: